JamesTsay-12/blog-site/_posts/2025-10-31-Investor-Personalities.md

 - **Takeaway:** Vision creates alpha, but concentration magnifies pain.

 **My take:**
 I respect these thinkers in different ways, but don't always agree on their methods and advice.
-They do remind us that progress requires vision — but also that portfolio sizing and humility matter just as much as genius.
+They do remind us that progress requires vision, but also that portfolio sizing and humility matter just as much as genius.
 Learn from their **frameworks**, not their **position sizes**.

 ---